OpenDreamKit/OpenDreamKit.github.io/_posts/2019-10-24-MicromagneticsWithUbermag.md

 OpenDreamKit, where OOMMF micromagnetic simulations are exposed to all existing Python libraries and embedded in Jupyter.
-This way, in a single document he can iterate through the entire parameter space he is interested in, he can extract the result, analyse them, and visualise in a single shareable document.
+This way, in a single document he can iterate through the entire parameter space he is interested in, he can extract the results, analyse them, and visualise in a single shareable document.

 Apart from that, the computational study he created in a single